nabesakarenders/BlenderCMDLauncher/readme.md

 A small portable application to launcher Blender in 'headless' mode for rendering single frames or animations without the overhead of the viewport.

+## IMPORTANT

+The exe is currently being flagged by some anti-virus programs (like Windows Defender) because...
+I have no idea.
+The app is literally just a single python file and PyQt6.
+Probably PyInstaller being flagged because reasons.
+Either trust it or don't, I'll do what I can to resolve the false positives when I have time.

 ## Installation